thisishaoqian/haoqian.info/_posts/2023-05-13-transition-authoritarianism-democracy.md

 We can prove that supporting the regime by all players is one Nash equilibrium (a stable state in which no one is incentivized to change their action).
 When each player supports the regime, if one player changes his action from support to against, he will receive a heavy penalty.
 Assuming everyone is rational, no single player would change his action.

 Luckily, this is not the only Nash equilibrium of this game.
 If more than t players are against the regime, it is also a (weak) Nash equilibrium.
-When more than t players are against the regime, everybody receives a small reward, even though one player changes his mind from against to support.
+When more than t players are against the regime, everybody receives a small reward in expectation, even though one player changes his mind from against to support.

 But how can we transition from the bad equilibrium to the good one?
 It seems to be extremely difficult unless we have some external coordination.
 The key is to let more than t people change their actions altogether simultaneously to avoid heavy penalties for minorities.
 A leader could be the person to coordinate everyone's actions, but he is very likely to receive a heavy penalty from the authoritarian regime.
 Perhaps, a better solution is to use common public knowledge to coordinate, e.g., protesting every Sunday at 10 am.